jsommers/cbook/basictypes.rst

     A "quad-precision" floating point number.
 128 bits on modern Linux and MacOS X machines (16 bytes).
     Possibly even bigger floating point number (somewhat obscure)

-Constants in the source code such as 3.14 default to type ``double`` unless the are suffixed with an 'f' (``float``) or 'l' (``long double``).
+Constants in the source code such as 3.14 default to type ``double`` unless they are suffixed with an 'f' (``float``) or 'l' (``long double``).
 Single precision equates to about 6 digits of precision and double is about 15 digits of precision.
 Most C programs use ``double`` for their computations, since the additional precision is usually well worth the additional 4 bytes of memory usage.
 The only reason to use ``float`` is to save on memory consumption, but in normal user programs the tradeoff just isn't worth it.

 The main thing to remember about floating point computations is that they are *inexact*.
 For example, what is the value of the following double expression?